-Where can I get a personal budget template?
+Where can I get a personal budget planner?

 There are quite a few applications, downloadable resources or budget templates that can be used to record your personal budget.
 These are all free to use:

-- Our friends at The Money Charity (formerly Credit Action) offer Spendometer, a free budgeting tool for smartphones
+- Our friends at The Money Charity (formerly Credit Action) offer Spendometer, a free online budget planner for smartphones

 - The Money Advice Service has an online budget planner, along with various financial calculators